 If you’re intrigued by the title of this blog post, or just confused, let me explain.
 Dating is all about finding the right match for you, right?
 Well, so is hiring a virtual assistant.

-Just like dating, hiring a virtual assistant is something you can either get right (in which case you’ll be glad you did it), or wrong (in which case you might regret your decision and give up on the idea of outsourcing).
+Just like dating, hiring a virtual assistant is something you can either get right (in which case you’ll be glad you did it), or wrong (in which case you might regret and give up on the idea of outsourcing).

 As often as not though, the outcome of your decision (to hire a VA) will depend upon how well you know yourself before you start to look for your perfect match.